Norwich Dog Trainer

 MY METHODS

 I was first inspired by a book called ‘The Dog Listener’ by Jan Fennell, based on all dogs ancestors the wolf.
 I brought it when we first got Bess as a pup and it completely blew me away!
-And inspired me to learn as much as I could, to help me train my dog, however I soon learned that a dog is as far from a wolf as we are from chimpanzees.
-I went on to buy several books but found most of them to have conflicting and confusing information until I found "It's Me Or The Dog" by Victoria Stilwell, and then I discovered Dr Ian Dunbar.
+And inspired me to learn as much as I could, to help me train my dog, however I soon learned that a dog is as far from a wolf as we are from chimpanzees so I went on to buy several books but found most of them to have conflicting and confusing information until I found "It's Me Or The Dog" by Victoria Stilwell, and then discovered Dr Ian Dunbar.

 The methods used in my diploma course were ‘classical and operant conditioning’ and taken from the R.S.P.C.A's, 'New Complete Dog Training Manual' by Dr Bruce Fogle.